Ryan murder case: Gurugram court to pronounce order on accused Class 11 student's bail plea on 8 January - Firstpost

 Seeking dismissal of the bail plea, the CBI said the JJB order to try the accused as an adult spoke about his mental status and the fact that he committed a heinous crime.

-Advocate Sushil Tekriwal, appearing for Pradyuman's father Barun Thakur, questioned the maintainability of the application and said the accused should file a fresh bail plea before the court due to the changed circumstances.
+Advocate Sushil Tekriwal, appearing for the Class 2 student's father Barun Thakur, questioned the maintainability of the application and said the accused should file a fresh bail plea before the court due to the changed circumstances.

 On the contention of the accused that necessary documents were not provided to him, the CBI said the records had already been produced before the court and the accused never demanded any paper, nor any direction was passed by the court in this regard.

-Pradyuman was found with his throat slit in the school's washroom on 8 September last year.
+The Class 2 student was found with his throat slit in the school's washroom on 8 September last year.

 The Gurugram Police had claimed the crime was committed by a school bus conductor, which was later refuted by the CBI.

-The probe agency had claimed the teenager had killed Pradyuman in a bid to get the school closed so that a parent-teacher meeting and an examination could be deferred.
+The probe agency had claimed the teenager had killed the seven-year-old in a bid to get the school closed so that a parent-teacher meeting and an examination could be deferred.

 The court was hearing an appeal filed by the accused against an order of the JJB denying him bail.
 Tekriwal had said the appeal for bail was at a "premature stage" as the investigation was yet to be concluded.